-Sometimes, the best nights out are actually spent indoors, and the coolest hangout is closer than you might think.
-Luckily, New Orleans is filled with a number of hotels that double as hot spots for craft cocktails, live music and dancing all night long.
-Check out some of our favorite hotel bars to book an accommodation that offers the best of both worlds.
+Sometimes, the best nights out are spent indoors, and the coolest hangout is closer than you might think.
+Luckily, New Orleans is filled with a number of hotels that double as hot spots for craft cocktails, live music, and dancing all night long.
+Check out some of our favorite hotel bars and book an accommodation that offers the best of both worlds.

-A vibrant and spirited craft cocktail lounge, Bar Marilou is one of the many stunning and unique features offered at the boutique hotel Maison de la Luz.
-Grab a group of friends for small plates and specialty drinks, or cozy up near the lounge's library with a glass of wine and your favorite book.
-The innovative cocktail list pleases everyone's palette.
-The space even includes a 12-person speakeasy available to hotel guests–perfect for private gatherings.
+For a vibrant and spirited craft cocktail lounge experience, head to Bar Marilou at the boutique hotel Maison de la Luz.
+The deep burgundy walls, bold antique furniture, and wall-to-wall cheetah print carpets create a unique atmosphere.
+Gather your friends for small plates and specialty drinks or enjoy a cozy evening in the lounge's library with a glass of wine and a good book.
+The innovative cocktail list is sure to please every palate, and there's even a 12-person speakeasy exclusively for hotel guests.

 The Windsor Court’s Polo Club Lounge was made for a sophisticated crowd.
-Soft furnishings, dark woods and live music set a tone comparable to private English pubs.
-The bar, headed by veteran bartender Roger Blais, offers a selection of over 600 wines, classic cocktails, and fine bar bites such as caviar, short rib on a French Baguette, charcuterie and cheese plates and more.
+Soft furnishings, dark wood, and live music set a tone comparable to private English pubs.
+The bar offers a selection of over 600 wines, classic cocktails, and fine bar bites such as caviar, short rib on a French Baguette, and charcuterie and cheese plates.

-Housed inside of the widely talked about Hotel Peter & Paul, the Elysian Bar is best-known for its daily Aperitivo Hour, which features a selection of vibrant and fruity European cocktails.
-Join them near the barside or outdoors to their stunning courtyard for before dinner cocktails and spirits.
+Housed inside Hotel Peter & Paul, the Elysian Bar is best known for its daily afternoon cocktail service, which features a selection of vibrant and fruity European cocktails.
+Join them at the bar or outdoors in their stunning courtyard for pre-dinner cocktails and spirits.

 The perfect parade route hangout is inside the Pontchartrain Hotel at Bayou Bar.
-Nestled on historic St. Charles Avenue, the Bayou Bar ideal for grabbing a drink and getting back to the beads during Mardi Gras season.
-Their menu features an extensive whiskey list, house cocktails and tempting bar bites.
+Nestled on historic St. Charles Avenue, the Bayou Bar is ideal for grabbing a drink directly on the parade route during Mardi Gras season.
+Their menu features an extensive whiskey list, house cocktails, and tempting bar bites.
 If you’re looking to linger for a little while longer, head upstairs to the Hot Tin Rooftop Bar for sips with stunning skyline views of the city.

 As the official hotel of the National World War II Museum, you can expect a number of historical touches and 1940s flair in every aspect of the decor at the Higgins Hotel.
-The rooftop bar is particularly inviting, with sweeping views of the city, stellar cocktail offerings and top-notch menu full of elevated bar bites.
+The rooftop bar, which is inspired by Rosie the Riveter, is particularly inviting, with sweeping views of the city, stellar cocktail offerings, and top-notch menu full of elevated bar bites.